+Do marriages survive an affair?
 The answer is yes – no – and, it all depends.

 What we can tell you for sure is that you will experience pain, anger, shame, depression, disappointment; to name but a few emotions.

 Here’s the thing, an affair challenges the vision of a shared future.
-Whatever ideas you had about growing old as a couple; retirement, rocking on the front porch together, traveling … seems null and void.
+Whatever ideas you had about growing old as a couple; retirement, rocking on the front porch together, travelling … seems null and void.
 Truthfully, being cheated on is one of the deepest, most scarring betrayals anyone can live through; the one person you’ve turned to in the past for support when you were in pain, is now the person causing you pain.

 Infidelity is definitely not exclusive to TV dramas, it happens in most marriages.
 Most marriages, you might ask?
-Yes, unfortunately most marriages.
+Yes, unfortunately, most marriages.
 Marriage infidelity is one of the top 10 reasons for divorce in South Africa, yet research shows that 35% of married couples decide to weather the damage together, rather than split up.

 An affair is not a terrible aberration that only occurs in unhappy marriages.
 It’s a myth that the “real reason” behind an affair is a faulty spouse or a bad marriage.
 True, a sexually and emotionally distant marriage will definitely make an affair more likely, but it is also true that affairs happen in excellent marriages as well.

-Have you noticed that when people comment about infidelity, the most frequent reaction is: “If he/she cheats on me, it will be the end of the road?”
+Have you noticed that when people comment about extramarital affairs, the most frequent reaction is: “If he/she cheats on me, it will be the end of the road?”
 Well, you know what?
 It really depends on where you are in your life cycle; most couples with younger children try to work it out.

 So, here are a few strategies to follow after the initial shock: